-Most volatile cryptocurrencies include:
+Most volatile cryptocurrencies typically include:

 | Coin | Symbol | Typical Daily Volatility (%) | Key Volatility Drivers |